 Mantra: RAM (pronounced raam)

-Affirmation: “I accept myself completely.
-I am receptive to divine energy.
-I accept my responsibilities.
-I am guided and receptive to divine will at all times.”
+Affirmation: “I accept myself completely and am receptive to divine energy.
+I accept my responsibilities and am guided and receptive to divine will at all times.”

 Essential oils and herbs: Rosemary, lemon, and cypress.